 Whatever you decide on – moussaka, dolmades, tiropita or spanakopita – the food on this beautiful island will satisfy even the finickiest eater.

-If you take only one thing from this guide to traveling Santorini on a budget, take this – Greece is an amazing country with a fantastic culture and amazing food.
+If you take only one thing from this Santorini budget guide, take this – Greece is an amazing country with a fantastic culture and amazing food.
 Go.
 Enjoy.
 Throw some dishes around.
 Revel in the beauty that is Greece!
 Opa!